TheWangLab/algatr/README.md

 **A** **L**andscape **G**enomic **A**nalysis **T**oolkit in **R**
 (**algatr**) was built to provide researchers with a step-by-step, start-to-finish pipeline to perform various landscape genomics methods with their data.
-The algatr package is described in [Chambers, Bishop, & Wang 2022](REFER).
+The algatr package is described in [REFER](REFER).

 ## Installation